When importing undercarriage parts for excavators, how can I verify a supplier’s business registration and export qualifications?

 Portal Purpose Key data you can confirm Action if mismatch

-GSXT.gov.cn Company registration and credit USCC, legal name, legal representative, scope, status, penalties Stop and request clarification
+GSXT.gov.cn Company registration and credit USCC, name, status, penalties Stop and clarify

-MOFCOM foreign trade filing Export registration Filing status, legal name Ask for agent details if not filed
+MOFCOM filing Export registration Filing status, legal name Ask for agent details

-GACC customs registration Exporter/importer code Customs code, registration entity Use trading company or change supplier
+GACC registration Exporter/importer code Customs code, entity Switch supplier

-Tax bureau e-invoice check Invoice authenticity Legal name, tax number, amount, date Reject the invoice and the order
+Tax bureau Invoice authenticity Legal name, tax number Reject the order

 What are the common red flags I should look for in a supplier's business documents?